Nilpotent group

-In mathematics, specifically group theory, a nilpotent group G is a group that has an upper central series that terminates with G. Equivalently, its central series is of finite length or its lower central series terminates with {1}.
+In mathematics, specifically group theory, a nilpotent group G is a group that has an upper central series that terminates with G. Equivalently, it has a central series of finite length or its lower central series terminates with {1}.

 Intuitively, a nilpotent group is a group that is "almost abelian".
 This idea is motivated by the fact that nilpotent groups are solvable, and for finite nilpotent groups, two elements having relatively prime orders must commute.
 It is also true that finite nilpotent groups are supersolvable.
 The concept is credited to work in the 1930s by Russian mathematician Sergei Chernikov.

 Nilpotent groups arise in Galois theory, as well as in the classification of groups.
 They also appear prominently in the classification of Lie groups.

 Analogous terms are used for Lie algebras (using the Lie bracket) including nilpotent, lower central series, and upper central series.